DegustatorPonos/DegustatorPonos/README.md

 ## I've worked with:
 - C# (.NET, ASP.NET, WinForms, Monogame) - main tool I use for backend.
 It feels good to develop with and works decently good and reliable.
 - JavaScript (in combination with HTML+CSS) - Sometimes you have to do things you are not a fan of.
 JS is one of those.
-- Bash - I've done some things with this such as a IO event handler and API with NGINX and never was the development so miserable.
+- Bash - I've done some things with this such as a IO event handler and API (hosted with NGINX) and never was the development so miserable.

 ## I'm currently learning:
-- Golang - The language I tried and it felt good.
+- Golang - The language I tried by accident and it felt good.
 Currently there is a project I write to learn it beyond basic operations and MVC.
-- C - Its a must-have and I gave no idea how I haven't seriously touched it before.
+- C - Its a must-have and I have no idea how I haven't seriously touched it before.

 <!--
 **DegustatorPonos/DegustatorPonos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.